 Being a small town, Jacksontown does not have a public transit system used by locals to get to and from work.

 The people who call Jacksontown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksontown residents report their race to be White.
-Important ancestries of people in Jacksontown include English, Irish, Polish, German, and Scottish.
+Important ancestries of people in Jacksontown include English, Irish, German, Polish, and Scottish.

 The most common language spoken in Jacksontown is English.
 Other important languages spoken here include Polish and German/Yiddish.